 “What started as a temporary measure driven by the pandemic is now our new standard…Thanksgiving store hours are one thing we won’t ‘get back to’ when the pandemic finally subsides.”

-Apparently, a majority of customers enjoyed having more time to take advantage of holiday deals—so Target repeated the strategy this year.
-And because sales were available to consumers for a longer period of time, holiday sales rose 8.2% nationwide last year.
-The National Retail Federation, the largest retail trade group in the U.S., believes that number will be even higher in 2021.
+Apparently, a majority of customers enjoyed having more time to take advantage of holiday deals—so Target repeated the strategy last year.
+And because sales were available to consumers for a longer period of time, holiday sales rose 8.2% nationwide in 2020.
+The National Retail Federation, the largest retail trade group in the U.S., believes that number will be even higher moving forward.

 So basically, Target sales will be just fine even though they’re choosing to close on Thanksgiving Day.